kyujulian/next-auth-login-issue/README.md

 TL;DR : When using drizzle-adapter package the adapter cannot retrieve the 'provider' and 'providerAccountId' on the database, causing the auth to throw OAuthAccountNotLinked Error.

-NextAuth.js is a complete open-source authentication solution.

-This is an example application that shows how `next-auth` is applied to a basic Next.js app.

-The deployed version can be found at [`next-auth-example.vercel.app`](https://next-auth-example.vercel.app)

-Go to [next-auth.js.org](https://next-auth.js.org) for more information and documentation.

 ## Reprodution